cschotte/blog/content/tags/ipv6/_index.md

 ---
 title: "IPv6"
-description: "Articles about IPv6 connectivity, internet configuration, routing, and home networking."
+description: "Read how Clemens Schotte configured IPv6 alongside KPN fiber internet and IPTV on a Ubiquiti Security Gateway as part of his home and office network setup."
 ---